daniel-araujo/proctal/README.md

 Forces a program — whose Process ID (PID) is 15433 in this example — to print Hello, world!

+> **Note**
+>
+> Accessing sensitive parts of other processes most likely requires you to have
+> higher privileges.
+Try running as root.

 ### CLI

 ```sh